Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Blankfield says, Stelios, Islam calls for conquest and subjugation of Western countries.

-Is liberalism the D response?
+Is liberalism the due response?

 That's a huge conversation.

-it's just um I I say I say to a to a large degree yes because um the liberalism that I'm for is not the liberalism you may think of you know it's not the the kind of uh let's not be judgmental about anything kind of liberalism.
+I say to a large degree yes, because the liberalism that I'm for is not the liberalism you may think of.

-So if right now we have a kind of um multicultural establishment that tells you don't focus on cultural differences yeah I think that yeah just jettisoning that establishment is consistent with my views.
+So if right now we have a kind of multicultural establishment that tells you don't focus on cultural differences.

 Right.

-Yeah okay I'll just quickly go through the YouTube ones uh I've got Tom G who says gonna start microdosing parasites all to max out my autism levels before they start trying to purchase the Trump administration's coming for our audience please stay safe out there.
+I've got Tom G says, gonna start microdosing paracetamol to max out my autism levels before they start trying to purge us.

 That's not a good idea.

-No don't do that.
+No, don't do that.

-Uh Norm says autism cured the internet most affected.
+Norm says autism cured the internet most affected.

-And also just let me just very briefly say something in addition to my answer.
+And also, just let me just very briefly say something in addition to my answer.

-It's not that they stopped in you know 1945.
+It's not that they stopped in 1945.

 How to be normal.